salsita/prism/docs/README.md

   .toReducer();
 ```

-We are defininig the mutation of the model in our Updater by using `case` method.
+We are defininig the mutation of model in the Updater by using `case` method.
 It has two required arguments:

 1. A String pattern for matching the Action and because we are using `Matchers.exactMatcher`, as default Matcher for the entire Updater it will also be used for this specific `case` matching.
 We can override the default matching implementation by providing the matcher as third argument to `case` method. `Matchers.exactMatcher` is expecting exact match of Action type and provided pattern, therefore only action with type `SayHi` will match.
 2. An updater generator function which is responsible for the mutation onto Model.